Bella Thorne Guest Stars On ‘Speechless’ As Politically Incorrect Movie Star

-The popular series, Speechless got a special guest star, Bella Thorne, who popped in to play an oblivious actress who agrees to go to prom with JJ to pick his brain for a new wheelchair-bound character she is playing in a movie.
+The popular series Speechless got a special guest star, Bella Thorne, who popped in to play an oblivious actress who agrees to go to prom with JJ to pick his brain for a new wheelchair-bound character she is playing in a movie.

-People Magazine says that Thorne plays Cassidy, who agrees to help JJ make his girlfriend Izzy jealous by going to prom with him, but en route in the limo, he finds out why she really wanted to meet him.
+People Magazine reports that Thorne plays Cassidy, who agrees to help JJ make his girlfriend Izzy jealous by going to prom with him, but en route in the limo, he finds out why she really wanted to meet him.

 “I can’t believe you’re here!
 What made you agree to come?”
 JJ asks.

-Thorne as Cassidy spills that the movie she’s in is coming down on the “wrong side” with some people with disabilities issues.
-She says she though JJ was cute, and wanted some insight about his experience because of a movie she is doing about a character who’s in a wheelchair.
+Thorne as Cassidy spills that the movie she’s in is coming down on the “wrong side” with some people with disability issues.
+She says she thought JJ was cute and wanted some insight about his experience because of a movie she is doing about a character who’s in a wheelchair.
 She adds that she’s concerned about the people picketing.

 Cassidy says that people in wheelchairs have been protesting at her film set daily, and she can’t figure out why, but the more she talks, the easier it is to see why people are alarmed.